Having more knowledge of web development may give you a boost in your non-tech job but probably not for long.

 Please do not assume that it is just the youngsters that should take note of this movement towards digitization because various types of digital technologies are RAPIDLY being integrated into all aspects of our lives and as all computer sytems need maintenance and troubleshooting, anyone who possesses even a superficial knowledge of computer systems will be a helpful team or family member indeed.
 If you have been in the workforce in the last ten years, you would have surely noticed how many businesses, big and small are in the process of ‘digitizing their operations’, so just imagine where we will be within the next ten years.

 Here’s another reason why non-tech workers should pick up some Web coding: Anyone who is training for work-ready coding would almost certainly pick up some knowledge about computer networking too because it is such an integral part of website development.
 Even the very small companies these days have a few computers in the office that are connected through a private network, so a multi-skilled employee who is able to do regular duties as well as look after the computers every now and then will save the company of having to outsource simple IT jobs.
 This scenario could even be more prevalent in the near future as computer networking technologies become more layman user-friendly as well as more efficient when more software automation take place.
-Therefore, a typical small or medium sized company or startup will probably not require a highly educated IT professional sitting full-time in the office without much to do, so any other employee who can do the job of looking after a few computers every now and then will be regarded as an ‘Asset’ indeed to the company.
+Therefore, a typical small or medium sized company will probably not require a highly educated IT professional sitting full-time in the office, so any other employee who can do the job of looking after a few computers every now and then will be regarded as an ‘Asset’ indeed to the company.

 Adapting to technological changes is only truly difficult if you do not possess any tech background at all.
 It is a bit like once you have learnt how to drive a car, adapting to driving other types of cars and even a SUV or a small van will not be difficult as long as you take it easy while you are still in the transition.
 On the other hand, asking someone who has never driven any vehicle before to suddenly take the wheel will of course be very demanding and strenous for that person.